LimePoint/opschain/docs/operations/installation.md

 ### Configure Docker Hub access (optional)

 If you intend to use the OpsChain development environment (used when creating new action definitions) you will need to be logged in to [Docker Hub](https://hub.docker.com/) as the `opschaintrial` user (or, if you have an [enterprise licence for OpsChain](../reference/opschain_and_mintpress.md#enterprise-controllers-for-oracle), the `opschainenterprise` user).
-These are the same Docker credentials requested by the `opschain-configure` command.
+These are the same Docker credentials requested by the `opschain server configure` command.

 ```bash
 docker login --username opschaintrial